generic-github-user/conlang/README.md

 ## Typed

 The alphabet includes the same letters as the 26-character English alphabet, although the pronunciations of many letters and syllables deviate from their English counterparts.

+# Ambiguity

+This particular conlang is designed to be completely semantically unambiguous when possible, mainly to facilitate computer parsing and generation of statements.
+Therefore, only one meaning can be extracted from a statement and it can be processed with no loss of precision.
+This is achieved by specifically designating modifiers to subjects and objects so that no subjectivity is involved in interpretation.

+# Syntax